Complex and Adaptive Dynamical Systems: A Primer: Applications

-\underline{\bf Living at the edge of chaos}\\ If the gene expression network cannot operate in the chaotic phase there are but two possibilities left: the frozen phase or the critical point.
-The average cycle length is short in the frozen phase, see section \ref{networks_2_K_1_Kauffman} and the dynamics stable.
-The system is consequently very resistant to damages of the linkages.
+\runinhead{Living at the Edge of Chaos} If the gene expression network cannot operate in the chaotic phase there are but two possibilities left: the frozen phase or the critical point.
+The average cycle length is short in the frozen phase, see Sect.~\ref{networks_2_K_1_Kauffman}{,} and the dynamics stable.
+The system is consequently very resistant to {damage} of the linkages.

-But what about Darwinian evolution?
+\looseness-1But what about Darwinian evolution?
 Is too much stability good for the adaptability of cells in a changing environment?
-Kauffman suggested that gene expression networks operate {\em ``at the edge of chaos''}, an expression which entered folklore by now.
-By this he meant that networks close to criticality could benefit from the stability properties of the close-by frozen phase and exhibit, at the same time, enough sensitivity to changes in the network structure so that Darwinian adaption remains possible.
+Kauffman suggested that gene expression networks operate {\em at the edge of chaos}, an expression {that has become legendary}.
+By this he meant that networks close to criticality {may} benefit from the stability properties of the close-by frozen phase and {at the same time exhibit} enough sensitivity to changes in the network structure so that Darwinian adaption remains possible.

-But how could a system reach criticality by itself?
-For the $N-K$ network, there is no extended critical phase, only a single critical point $K=2$.
-In the chapter on {\em ``Cellular automata and self organized criticality''} we will discuss mechanisms which allow certain adaptive systems to evolve their own internal parameters autonomously in such a way that they approach the critical point.
-This phenomenon is called `self-organized criticality'.
+But how {can} a system reach criticality by itself?
+For the $N$--$K$ network there is no extended critical phase, only a single critical point $K=2$.
+In Chap.~\ref{chap_automata1} we will discuss mechanisms that allow certain adaptive systems to evolve their own internal parameters autonomously in such a way that they approach the critical point.
+This phenomenon is called \qut{self-organized criticality}.

-One could then assume, that Darwinian evolution trims the gene expression networks towards criticality: Cells in the chaotic phase are unstable and die, cells deep in the frozen phase cannot adapt to environmental changes and are selected out in the course of time.
+One could then assume that Darwinian evolution trims the gene expression networks towards criticality: Cells in the chaotic phase are unstable and {die;} cells deep in the frozen phase cannot adapt to environmental changes and are selected out in the course of time.

-\subsection{The yeast cell cycle}
+\subsection{The Yeast Cell Cycle}

-\underline{\bf The cell division process}\\ Cells have two tasks, to survive and to multiply.
+\runinhead{The Cell Division Process} Cells have two tasks: to survive and to multiply.
 When a living cell grows too big, a cell division process starts.
 The cell cycle has been studied intensively for the budding yeast.
 In the course of the division process the cell goes through a distinct set of states

-with $G_1$ being the `ground state' in physics slang, {\it viz} the normal cell state and the chromosome division takes place during the $M$ phase.
+with $G_1$ being the \qut{ground state} in physics slang, viz the normal cell state and the chromosome division takes place during the $M$ phase.
 These states are characterized by distinct gene activities, i.e.\ by the kinds of proteins active in the cell.
 All eukaryote cells have similar cell division cycles.